GiveUsDev/GiveUsContracts/README.md

 The contract also uses OpenZeppelin's upgradeability features to ensure that future updates can be made without compromising the storage layout.

 The Admins (UPDATER_ROLE) can withdraw the fees collected by the contract.

+### Security and Emergency procedures

+To avoid any issues regarding the stealing of private keys or risk of scam from team members, the UPDATER_ROLE, which has the most power, will only be given to a multisig wallet which will require at least 3 team members to sign to make any transactions.

+In regards to the security of the contract, the team is able to pause the contract and updgrade it to fix any bug encountered.

+In case of emergency the team can use the UPDATER_ROLE to transfer the funds from one project to another.

+Such cases of emergency can be but are not limited to :
+- A project owner that was supposedly honest at first, decides to take the first installement of the donor's donations and not continue to work on the project.

+In that case, the team will freeze the project in question, and the remaining donations on it will be redistributed to another project (project that can be decided by the community).